veracode/veracode-fix/README.md

 ![](/images/createPR.png)
 ![](/images/createPRFilesChanged.png)

 - If `codeSuggestion` is set to `true` and the action runs on a PR, it will create a code suggestion for every fix that is created.
 It will give you the posibility to commit the code suggestion back to the source branch.
 This is only available if the action runs on a PR and will not work in a combination with `prComment=true` and `file=changed`.
 It will automatically overwrite the `prComment=true` option.
-The reason for this is that otherwise you would see the code suggestions twice, which doesn't make sense.
-In addition it will add a little button at the bottom of the code that will let you commit the code suggestion back to the source branch.
+The reason for this is that otherwise you would see the code suggestions twice.
+In addition it will add a button at the bottom of the code that will let you commit the code suggestion back to the source branch.
 It also can only work with `files=changed` as tbere is no possibility to comment on unchanged files of the PR.

 ## Examples
-All examples follow the same strucutre, the will all `need` the `build` to be finished before the they will start running.
-Veraocde's static analysis is mainly binary static analysis, therefore a compile/build action is required before a pipeline scan can be started.
+All examples follow the same structure and will all need the `build` to be finished before the they will start running.
+Veraocde's static analysis requires a compiled or packaged application, therefore a compile/build action is required before a pipeline scan can be started.
 Please read about the packaging and compilation requirements here: https://docs.veracode.com/r/compilation_packaging.

 The examples will checkout the repository, they will download the previously generated build artefact, that is named `verademo.war` and then run the action.